RobertHRUBY/Fitness-Fatigue-Models/software/utilities/README.md

     mockData = getURL("https://raw.githubusercontent.com/bsh2/Fitness-Fatigue-Models/main/software/utilities/documentation/data/mockUpper.csv")
     mockData = read.csv(textConnection(mockData))

 We briefly insect the structure of the dataset.
+Contextually, the data represents upper body training load values reflecting a non-linear relationship between [intensity and volume](https://www.alancouzens.com/blog/volume_vs_intensity2.html), for an upper body performance measure (bench press).
 It should be in three column form, in the order "days", "performances", "loads".
 NA values should be used in the performances column to indicate missing observed data, and load values of zero indicate that no training has taken place on a given day in the series.
 Run the following command:

     head(mockData)